Operated by former employees who volunteer their time. Not endorsed or supported by the company.

 Advice and reference info from members.
 (March 29, 2018.)
 Contact the HPAA volunteers: firstname.lastname@example.org

 For updates, join the HPAA's US Benefits Forum.
 Mutual help on health coverage -- COBRA, retirement, Medicare, open-market.
 Decoding Annual Enrollment.
 Annual Enrollment.

 The Hewlett-Packard Company never made any commitment to provide retiree healthcare in the entire history of the company.
 After the traumatic experience of laying off most of the employees at the end of the war, Bill and Dave -- and subsequent CEOs -- were very careful about making promises that they might not be able to keep.

 Of HP's predecessor companies, only the Hewlett-Packard Company and Digital Equipment Corporation had retiree healthcare programs.
-Compaq, EDS, Tandem, etc. did not have retiree healthcare programs -- and therefore did not have the associated trust funds to turn over to HP when the companies were acquired.
+Compaq, EDS, Tandem, Autonomy, Palm, etc. did not have retiree healthcare programs -- and therefore did not have the associated trust funds to turn over to HP when the companies were acquired.
 (Unofficial directory of 157 acquisitions – plus 30 divestitures and spinoffs.)

 Every Annual Enrollment Guide says:

 "In November 2015, HP expects to separate into new public companies, HP Inc. and Hewlett Packard Enterprise.
 You and all other current US retirees will be aligned to HP Inc. and participate in HP Inc. benefits programs, regardless of which part of HP you worked in as an active employee. [emphasis added] As such, your current HP health and insurance and retirement benefits will not be changing as a result of the separation.
 (Of course, as is the case every year, there may be changes to your benefits for 2016 or future years unrelated to the separation.) ...